-Only 53% of patients surveyed would recommend this facility to others and 34% stated that their rooms and bathing areas were not properly sanitized.
-Sanitation is one of the most effective means of preventing the spread of infections and communicable diseases.
-When patients are diagnosed with infections, it is important to establish whether the facility took preventative measures and this is an area of concern for Vista Medical.
+Only 53% of patients surveyed would recommend this facility to others, and 34% stated that their rooms and bathing areas were not properly sanitized.
+Sanitation is one of the most effective means of preventing the spread of infections and infectious diseases.
+When patients are diagnosed with infections, it is essential to establish whether the facility took preventative measures, and this is an area of concern for Vista Medical.

 The final concern was that only four out of ten patients felt that they understood their treatment and how to proceed with home care once they were released.
 When patients are unclear about their treatment and what steps they need to take after discharge, it can result in the need for readmission at a later date.Advocate Condell Medical Center

 Advocate Condell Medical Center is part of the Advocate Health Care System and is designated as a level one trauma unit that is also approved to provide emergency pediatric care.
 This facility is also designated as a level two perinatal center.
 Advocate Condell maintains readmission rates in line with state and national averages, and it is one of the best places to receive a hip transplant.
 Its hip replacement mortality rate is significantly lower than both the state and national average.